jbrumf/pydosa/README.md

 * *MacOS firewall:* If the macOS firewall is enabled, the Mac will prompt the user to accept the VXI-11 network connection.
 Once it has been accepted once, it should not prompt when run again.

-#### Known Issues
+#### Other Issues

-- *Scope lock-up:* If Pydosa is killed while the oscilloscope scope is transferring data, it may cause the scope controls to lock up.
+- *Scope lock-up:* If Pydosa is killed while the oscilloscope is transferring data, it may cause the scope controls to lock up.
 To recover, power the scope off and on again.